 Ford’s team provided plenty of insights that the company needed to adapt and evolve.
 They even created an improved version of the Model T, the Model A, but Ford ignored those insights and stuck with his gut.
 In an angry fit, he kicked in the windshield and collapsed the roof by stomping on it.

 Ford had great instincts—much of the modern world of manufacturing and even the way we compartmentalize business activities stems from his instincts, but his own reluctance to trust insights over instincts severely damaged his company.
 In the end, he got it right.
 He leveraged the new information and technology, and to this day, Ford is one of the leading automotive companies in the world.

 Instinct without insight is a shot in the dark.

 Using them together is revolutionary—that’s intelligent business management.

 Technology has changed everything for small businesses.
 With limited time and resources, adapting and adopting new technology is understandably intimidating.
-Learn how Womply makes it easy for you to boost your online business reputation, engage with your customers, and monitor the health of your business without demanding much time or effort on your part.
+Womply makes it easy for you to boost your online business reputation, engage with your customers, and monitor the health of your business without demanding much time or effort on your part.